survivejs/webpack-book/manuscript/optimizing/03_setting_environment_variables.md

 Webpack can pick the right code based on the `DefinePlugin` declaration and this code.
 You have to use CommonJS module definition style here as ES6 `import`s don't allow dynamic behavior by design.

-T> A related technique, **aliasing**, is discussed in the *Consuming Packages* chapter.
+T> A related technique, **aliasing**, is discussed in the *Package Consuming Techniques* chapter.
 You could alias to development or production particular file depending on the environment.
 The problem is that it ties your setup to webpack in a tighter way than the solution above.

 {pagebreak}